 This section provides a brief overview of the grant application review process: financial, contracting, subcontracting, and legal requirements pertaining to the grant program.
-The content of this section should be considered in the development of grant applications as it lays the foundation for what to expect when applying for these grant funds.
+The content of this section should be notably considered in the development of grant applications as it lays the foundation for what to expect when applying for these grant funds.
+Upon award, grantees will receive more specific guidelines including administrative and reporting requirements.